 The minimal CRM functionality allows for obtaining or importing campaign-generated leads and tracking various marketing touchpoints for a lead or customer.

 Sales process automation.
 When a lead comes to the sales department, they get into the sales funnel and, through various interactions, eventually move from one sales stage to another.
 All these interactions should be tracked and measured, and a CRM system can do that.
+You can also create task automation bots to streamline the sales process.

 To ensure quality management of sales processes and customer interactions, a CRM should include functionalities such as: